Jamie Lee Curtis’ Minimalist Entryway Proves Less Can Be More with Antiques, Soft Lighting, and Plenty of Personality

 (Image credit: Michael Rowe via Getty Images for IMDb)

-While many associate antique styles with maximalist homes, Jamie Lee Curtis' entryway proves that minimalist spaces can welcome past-loved styles too.
-Featuring a rustic birthing chair, vintage paintings and retro lighting, the pared-back pass-through space proves the quiet versatility of antiques in their many forms.
+Decorating with antiques adds a layer of history and personality that newer pieces often lack.
+Jamie Lee Curtis’ entryway proves that minimalist spaces can beautifully incorporate past-loved styles.
+Featuring a rustic birthing chair, vintage paintings, and retro lighting, the pared-back pass-through space showcases the quiet versatility of antiques in all their forms.

 Shop the Jamie Edit